 A few things to consider

 • The Premium Accident and Illness plan has a routine care option which has an annual cap of just $80.
-This is less than the routine care benefits available with most other plans, and a portion of these benefits are for uncommon services. $50 of the routine care benefits can be earmarked for Council registration fees, vaccinations, or flea, tick or worm control which are costs that are readily incurred.
-The remaining $30 however is split between $15 for heartworm tests or blood screening and $15 for FeLV/FIV tests or urinalysis, which many dogs and cats don’t frequently require.
+This is less than the routine care benefits available with many other plans, and a portion of these benefits are for uncommon services. $50 of the routine care benefits can be earmarked for Council registration fees, vaccinations, or flea, tick or worm control which are costs that are readily incurred.
+The remaining $30, however, is split between $15 for heartworm tests or blood screening and $15 for FeLV/FIV tests or urinalysis, which many dogs and cats don’t frequently require.

-• In our survey of Australian pet insurance premiums fees for Real Pet Insurance just above the average.
+• In our survey of Australian pet insurance premiums fees for Real Pet Insurance just above the average, but make sure you verify that this is true for your particular situation, as prices may vary considerably based on several factors, including the age and breed of your dog or cat.